AndreiDTU/WonderCrab/readme.md

 # About

-This is a WonderSwan emulator I coded in Rust as an exercise, it is not very accurate and has very poor framerates.
+This is a WonderSwan emulator I coded in Rust as an exercise.
+It is not very accurate and has very poor framerates.
 Only some commercial games are capable or running at a playable framerate and with no major glitches.
 This project might be of interest to people working on similar projects, or as a base for a more accurate and better optimized emulator.